-This information guide supports applications for advertised National Board vacancies.
+This information guide supports applications for advertised the National Board vacancy.

 We encourage you to read this guide before starting your application.

 The information provided is to help you to submit an application that shows your suitability, skills, experience and attributes for consideration of appointment to a National Board.
 It covers: